Wonder weeks chart: Lets look at wonder weeks and how these affect your baby and toddler sleep.

 By 15-18 months your baby will drop to one nap, the month preceding this can be a bit messy with your baby sometimes taking their morning nap and sometimes skipping it.
 Your baby will be very physical and being physically tired they still need 11-12 hours sleep at night but may start to show you some push back as they test their independence out on you.
 Have consistent routines and allow your mini toddler plenty of time to wind down to prepare to sleep at night.
 Stories and quiet time.

 64 weeks old (16 months)

-If you have great sleep habits established you should make it though these months relatively unscathed…..you may however need to start saying “no” as your toddler starts to test boundaries.
+If you have great sleep habits established you should make it though these months relatively unscathed…..you may however need to start saying “no” as your toddler starts to test bed time boundaries.
 Remember that crying out for milk at night is a boundary, and if you have previously night weaned, be consistent with your boundary and your toddler will quickly re-consolidate their night sleep.
 Conversely early waking toddlers are also testing the boundary of calling out at 5am, and looking to see what the cause and effect relationship is here, do they get up and get to play?
 Or are they expected to go back to sleep?

 Wonder week leap 10

 75 weeks old (18 months)

 Many parents are starting to be comfortable with discipline in the day at this age, but struggle to view tantrums around sleep to be the same as tantrums around getting in a car seat or sitting in a highchair to eat.
 Be consistent in your approach both day and night.